The 10 golden rules of investing

 Rule No. 3 – Stick to your process

-“The best investors develop a process that is consistent and successful over many market cycles,” says Sam Hendel, president of Easterly Investment Partners.
+“The best investors develop a process that is consistent and successful over many market cycles,” says Sam Hendel, portfolio manager at Kepos Capital.
 “Don’t deviate from the tried and true, even if there are short-term challenges that cause you to doubt yourself.”

 One of the best strategies for investors: a long-term buy-and-hold approach.
 You can buy stock funds regularly in a 401(k), for example, and then hold on for decades.
 But it can be easy when the market gets volatile to deviate from your plan because you’re temporarily losing money.
 Don’t do it.